metaopt/torchopt/docs/source/distributed/distributed.rst

 The ``partitioner`` argument specifies the worker to execute the function.
 The users can optionally specify the ``reducer`` argument to aggregate the results from the workers.
-Finally, the caller will get the reference to the result on the local worker.
+Finally, the caller will get a reference to the result on the local worker.

 - ``partitioner``: a function that takes the ``args`` and ``kwargs`` arguments and returns a list of triplets ``(worker_id, worker_args, worker_kwargs)``.